 Don't think, even for a minute, that I am immune to this kind of insidious takeover of my personal time.
 I'm not.
 In my own life, I had an extremely uncomfortable conversation with a previous boss who shout-spoke to me the following words: "Unless you are on vacation, you don't have time off!
 I expect you to be available!"
 While this was a blatant disregard of my boundaries, as well as violating a variety of labor laws, statements like these are made by bosses more than they should be, to both employees and distance leaders alike.

-The expectation for distance leaders is out there: always be available for work.
+The expectation for distance workers is out there: always be available for work.

-What makes these situations even more horrible is the fact that our employees may need us in a variety of time zones, work environments, and project situations.
+What makes these situations even more horrible is the fact that our team members may need us in a variety of time zones, work environments, and project situations.
 Whether you are working in the building next door or on another continent, the pressure to be responsive can really be overwhelming.

-Here’s another point to consider: your team is watching how you address work-life balance issues.
+Here's another point to consider if you're a leader or have a leadership role: your team is watching how you address work-life balance issues.
 Andresson et al. (2012) found that demonstrating a healthy relationship with work sets the stage for a happier, more productive, and effective team.
 As a leader, you set the stage for how the rest of the team evaluates their time and effort, and will follow your lead in making decisions about balancing work and personal life.
-It doesn’t matter whether your team works in a collocated environment or at a distance, either, confirmed by Korzynski (2013) and Morgan et al. (2014).
+It doesn't matter whether your team works in a collocated environment or at a distance, either, confirmed by Korzynski (2013) and Morgan et al. (2014).

 If the answers to these questions lead you to believe that this situation will never change or your time is not your own, then you will have to decide whether or not the job is a good one for you.

-However, if you can put some boundaries and processes in place to reclaim or improve the ration of work life to personal life, then here are some ideas that you can consider and implement as a leader.
+However, if you can put some boundaries and processes in place to reclaim or improve the ration of work life to personal life, then here are some ideas that you can consider and implement as a distance worker.

-What can you do to build up your distance leader work-life balance?
+What can you do to build up your distance worker work-life balance?
 Here are some tips: